 She is currently finishing her debut collection of poetry, “This is the After,” beginning a novel, writing three pilots, launching a BIPOC-owned clothing label, and constantly plotting, planning, devising, creating, imagining, and revising visions of a better world.
 She is under commission at Portland Center Stage and Many Hats.

 As an actor, she is a member of Actors’ Equity Association and has appeared in numerous regional theatre productions and independent films.
 She is also a member of Linestorm Playwrights, Couch Film Collective, and the Dramatists Guild.
-Anya is a graduate of the acting program at William Esper Studio in New York City and continues to train at AMAW in Los Angeles.
+Anya is a graduate of the acting program at William Esper Studio in New York City and continues to train at Sustainable Actor Collective in Atlanta and AMAW in Los Angeles.
 You can find her plays on NPX.

-Her best production is her 11-year-old daughter, Aidee, who can often be seen trying to circumvent bedtime by asking deep philosophical questions such as “When are we going to see the world?
+Her best production is her 12-year-old daughter, Aidy, who can often be seen trying to circumvent bedtime by asking deep philosophical questions such as “When are we going to see the world?
 When will my life truly begin?” or “Can you explain to me why there is only one unique version of every person, including me, in the history of the world?”

 As part of the national Play at Home project, Portland Center Stage drafted four playwrights to write plays for quarantined theater lovers to stage at home.
 The most miraculous part of the series was Anya Pearson’s Three Love Songs, a rush of images, emotions and ideas split into three “tracks”: “A Love Song for Survivors,” “A Love Song for Creatives,” and “A Love Song for Difference.”
 Perform it if you’re hungry for truth, comfort, invention and hope.”